 Your pet must arrive in the UK no more than 5 days before or after you, or you’ll have to follow different rules.

 You must use an approved transport company and route unless you’re travelling between the UK and Ireland.

-If you’re travelling from outside the EU, fill in a declaration confirming that you aren’t going to sell or transfer the ownership of your pet.
-You don’t need to do this if you have a pet passport.
+You need to fill in a declaration confirming that you aren’t going to sell or transfer the ownership of your pet.

 Authorising someone else to travel with your pet